|

 electric razor etc. leave them behind.
 Most hotels

-have hairdryers ion the rooms these days.
+have hairdryers in the rooms these days and not shaving makes you look cool and relaxed.
 You can

 buy flip-flops or leather sandals in Athens and